 • It involves complex coding and requires experienced developers.

-SSIS is used by many big enterprises and can easily manage complex data.
+Many big enterprises use SSIS and can easily manage complex data.
 Working with SSIS requires very skilled SQL developers because it involves coding in Visual Studio with big margin errors.

 Conclusion